12 Vital Email Engagement Metrics To Track ROI

 What To Do About It

-Do quality control over your emails and ensure you’re sending emails only to those who explicitly signed up.
-If this number goes up, it could also be due to email frequency.
+Do a quality control check to ensure the emails are being sent only to those who explicitly signed up.
+If the spam complaints go up, it could also be due to email frequency.

 Email Engagement Metric